 Personal allowances can vary depending on age, marital status and whether you have any disabilities so be sure to check out exactly what you’re entitled to here.

 It’s important to remember that income from a pension is also taxable.
 So, if you’re a pensioner, you must take into account your annual pension and whether or not it exceeds your personal allowance.
 If it does, you should be paying tax on all other earnings.
 However, if the total of your pension and your extra earnings is less than your allowance, you’re tax free.

 Get new money-making secrets every week for free.
 Signup here now!

 All that seems very clear and simple, but then it gets a bit trickier.
-For those who sell on eBay or other listings sites to make extra money, it can be difficult to distinguish between using the site to earn an income and using it merely to get rid of some junk.
+For example a lot of people make money selling things on eBay.
+For those who do sell on eBay or other listings sites to make extra money, it can be difficult to distinguish between using the site to earn an income and using it merely to get rid of some junk.
 As Jane Moore from the Institute of Chartered Accountants in England and Wales (ICAEW) puts it: “Cash in the attic is not taxable, but the Revenue will know the difference between a clear-out and a small business.”